Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 <br />

-## 3: Connection through Hinges - Feasability Assessment
+## Candidate 3: Connection through Hinges - KPI

-## 4: Connection across Door Sensor - Feasability Assessment
+## Candidate 4: Connection across Door Sensor - KPI

 Design candidates 3 and 4 are suitable, but offered no advantage according to their KPI over candidate 5, and threatened significantly more manufacturing complexity.